October 28, 2025

 CUX’s Experience Metrics immediately points out what raises users' blood pressure.
 It's an opportunity to turn those pieces of information into a quick-win solution that eliminates users' reasons for frustration.

 If you desire a fast solution that responds to the needs of your users, quick wins might be what you are looking for.
-Quick wins are based on the continuous observation of analytics metrics and users’ behaviors.
+Quick wins are based on the continuous observation using behavioral analytics tools and analyzin users’ behaviors.
 Thanks to analytics.
 We’re able to choose the proper solutions that allow us to make business decisions based on data, and not on the intuitions or stakeholders’ wishes.

 To find out the explanations for user frustration on your website, go to the Goals section in CUX and create a new one.
 You can use ready-made, predefined goals or create your own custom ones.
 Then, map the customer journey with Conversion Waterfall.
 CUX allows you to analyze extensive conversion funnels based on any event.